Westminster United Church

 UPCOMING ACTIVITIES!

-1. Tuesday May 13th from 1:30 PM to 3:30 PM: Tight-Knit Senior's Club - Participants meet every Tuesday in the Board room to learn to knit, share their knitting and crocheting skills, enjoy socializing and light refreshments.
+1. Tuesday September 16th from 1:30 PM to 3:30 PM: Tight-Knit Senior's Club - Participants meet every Tuesday in the Board room to learn to knit, share their knitting and crocheting skills, enjoy socializing and light refreshments.
 Yarn and materials will be provided and some of the products can be donated to support the DBNC Care Closet.

 2. ZOOM CHECK-IN, BIBLE STUDY AND PRAYER: Thursdays 10:20-11:30AM: This is an opportunity to study scripture together, share how we are doing, and encourage one another through prayer.
 If you haven’t participated before, you’re welcome to join!